[hdvideo id=418]

 By Rolynda Jonathan

 A landmark decision was just handed down in the D.C. federal court in Tuaua v.
-United States, order : if you are born in a U.S. territory you are not recognized automatically as a U.S. citizen.
+United States, : if you are born in a U.S. territory you are not recognized automatically as a U.S. citizen.

 The Court found that the Constitution does not guarantee people born in the U.S. territories the right to U.S. citizenship by birth.